Abdelkebir Khatibi: Career

 He taught at Mohammed V University in Rabat and worked as a director of the Institut de sociologie (Institute of Sociology) from 1966 until the institute's closure in 1970.
+In 1968, Roland Barthes was in Rabat and befriended and was influenced by Khatibi.
+His sociological studies include works on Moroccan social life such as Bilan de la sociologie au Maroc, 1968; Études sociologiques sur le Maroc, 1971; and La Blessure du nom propre, 1974.

 He was editor-in-chief of the journal Bulletin économique et social du Maroc; he renamed it Signes du présent in 1987.
 His landmark collection of critical essays Maghreb pluriel was published in 1983.

 He was a member of the Moroccan Communist Party and participated in the student activist organization the National Student Union of Morocco.

 Final years

 In his later years, Abdelkebir Khatibi had been suffering from a chronic cardiac condition which led to his death in the Moroccan capital, Rabat, five weeks after his 71st birthday.
 During the final stages of his illness, a measure of the high regard in which he was held was seen in the personal concern of King Mohammed VI who directed his transfer to Morocco's premier medical facility, Sheikh Zayed Hospital.

 Khatibi is survived by his widow and their two children.